jorendorff/a-history-of-the-world-notes/001-Mummy-of-Hornedjitef.md

 ## Rationale

+The "bonus" pre-work question about the Battle of Hastings prepares the student to get one throwaway joke in the program.
+Take it or leave it!

 A definition of the word *economics* cannot convey to a student what the subject matter of economics is really like.
 The questions about famine and Amartya Sen are meant to help illustrate economics (not Sen's work) by example.
 [This video is a better 5-minute introduction to Amartya Sen.](http://www.mruniversity.com/courses/development-economics/amartya-sen-1-0)

 The program promotes a view of history as a "joint effort".
-I did not put in a discussion question about this because I think it's better to keep it light for now.
-I think the purpose of that part of the program was mainly to convey the show's aspirations.
-In any case a beginning student of history is not in a position to evaluate the view.
+I decided not to put in a discussion question about this, for now.
+I think that part of the program serves mainly to convey the show's aspirations.
+No compelling logical argument is presented here in the first episode, but the theme is, as promised, revisited later in the series.

 (Alternatively, the "joint effort" stuff in this episode might be an argument for world history, which is rather new, emerging as an academic